jenkinstess/CSE428S_lab2/readme.txt

 Design decisions
 - In printing out the hands for each player we decided to add line breaks between each players hand for readability.
 - In printing out the possible melds for each hand in pinochle we chose to place them a line underneath the print out of the users hand.
 If there were multiple melds for a hand each occupied their own line for better readability.
+- The string member of the nested struct I chose to make not a reference despite instructions because of compiler issues synthesizing default operations.

+- Poker Hand Evaluation Strategy:
+    I used this site: https://jonathanhsiao.com/blog/evaluating-poker-hands-with-bit-math as reference when creating the holdem evaluation to greatly simplify the implementation with bit math

+    This stragegy uses 2 ints, one representing the unique ranks and one representing the frequency of each rank.

+        Ex.
+A A K K 3
+            => card_freq = 0011 0011 0000 0000 0000 0000 0000 0000 0000 0000 0000 0001 0000
+            => unique_cards = 1100000000010

+    by taking card_freq % 15, most of the evaluations can be immediately determined because % 15 has the effect of adding together the values of each group of 4 bits.

+        Ex. for the above example, card_freq % 15 = 3 + 3 + 1 = 7 => two pair

+    Straights can be determined by normalizing unique_cards and checking to see if the result is 11111 (31), meaning the cards have adjacent ranks

+    Flushes are determined by checking if the number of unique suits is 1

+    For ties, the ranks are sorted first by frequency then by value and are shifted over depending on the order.

+        Ex.
+A K 3 A K sorted to => A A K K 3 => 1100 1100 1011 1011 0011

+    This number can be compared directly between hands with the same evaluation to determine which hand is better

 Observations
 - the studios were very helpful in terms of providing a base familiarity for all the main concepts covered in this lab.